kolleroot/gradle-kubernetes-plugin/README.md

             }
         }
         ```
 * There are also two types of maps with similar differences.
-They are too
+They are also
 divided into primitive and object maps.
     * Primitive maps: